guibracco/fortnite-store-analysis/README.md

 ## Fortnite Battle Royale

-### An analysis of the game items store from the perspective of economic game design
+### An analysis of the game item shop from the perspective of economic game design

 It is comprised of: